This is an artist's conception of the event horizon surrounding the object, Cygnus XR-1.

 News story originally written on January 16, 2001

-Everyone is awed by black holes.
+Everyone likes hearing about black holes.

 and the Hubble Space Telescope